substreight/YIP-Sandbox/grant-proposal.md

 ## Title of proposal:
 Please add a title for your proposal.
 Also, ensure the filename is short, descriptive, lower-case, and uses dashes (-) in place of spaces.

-## Type of grant:
-Please select what type of grant you are requesting (One-time Grant, Recurring Grant).
-- [X] One-time Grant
-- [ ] Recurring Grant

 ## Description:
 Brief summary of what you are proposing to do to contribute to the Yearn ecosystem.